 Movements in reserves are shown in statements of changes in equity.

 12.1 Fair value reserve

-The fair value reserve comprises the cumulative net change in the fair value of equity securities designated at fair value through other comprehensive income (2017 : available-for-sale financial assets) until the assets are derecognised or impaired.
+The fair value reserve comprises the cumulative net change in the fair value of equity and debt securities designated at fair value through other comprehensive income until the assets are derecognised or impaired.